King Round Robin

 Rodrigo Paramo Paradigm

-i debated LD and policy in high school, graduating in '13. i coach LD @ greenhill.
+i debated LD and policy in high school, graduating in '13. this is my 3rd year coaching LD @ greenhill.

-i would like there to be an email chain and I would like to on it: firstname.lastname@example.org.
-I would strongly prefer an email chain to the NSDA Classroom file sharing/speechdrop.
+i would like there to be an email chain and I would like to be on it: firstname.lastname@example.org.
+I strongly prefer an email chain to the NSDA Classroom file sharing, and would love for the chain name to be specific and descriptive - perhaps something like "Tournament Name, Round # - __ vs __".

 [current/past affiliations: coached independent debaters from: woodlands ('14-'15), dulles ('15-'16), edgemont ('16-'18); team coach for: westwood ('14-'18), greenhill ('18-now)]